-Image 15: Extraction interface, rightclick to display the context menu to add/remove objects from extraction layout, and display other related functions.
+Image 15: Extraction interface: rightclick the input area, or click the menu icon on the top right of the application, to display the context menu to add/remove objects from extraction layout, and display other related functions.

 Click on the dropdown menu's arrow on the left of Output path for quick selection in system's paths, favourites, and recently opened directories.